 You may see this in seconds [s], milliseconds [ms], or a more human-readable time that varies depending on the amount of time spent.

-Tip: A separate article dedicated to all things read time (including Average Surf and Average Immerse time) is available here.
+Tip: A separate article dedicated to all things read time (including Average Title page and Average Content page time) is available here.

 Doc CTR (click-through rate)